 Florence to Cinque Terre Train

-In order to take the Florence to Cinque Terre train, you will need to travel from the Firenze Santa Maria Novella station to the La Spezia Centrale station.
+To take the Florence to Cinque Terre train, travel from the Firenze Santa Maria Novella station to the La Spezia Centrale station.

-If you are changing trains, take note of the connection times and be sure that you have plenty of time in between trains.
+If you are changing trains, take note of the connection times and ensure you have plenty of time between trains.

-To accomplish this, you can purchase a single ride ticket or a daily train pass with the Cinque Terre Card.
-We recommend getting the Cinque Terre Card so that you can “hop-on and hop-off” of the train at your convenience.
+We recommend getting the Cinque Terre Card so you can “hop on and hop off” the train at your convenience.

-The nearest village is Riomaggiore and is about an 8-10 min train ride from La Spezia.
+The nearest village is Riomaggiore, about an 8-10 min train ride from La Spezia.

-We were amazed by how different the villages become in the evening when the majority of the tourists have left.
-Not to mention the fact that making the trip from Florence to Cinque Terre in one day feels very rushed.
+We were amazed by how different the villages become in the evening when most of the tourists have left, not to mention that making the trip from Florence to Cinque Terre in one day feels very rushed.

 Read Next: 150 Dream Beach Quotes